pombase/website/src/docs/downloads/phenotype-annotations.md

   - [pombase_phenotype_annotation.phaf.tsv](/latest_release/phenotypes_and_genotypes/pombase_phenotype_annotation.phaf.tsv)
 %%end db=PomBase

+Note that this file contains annotations for single allele phenotypes (single mutants) only.

 This file uses the the ${database_name} phenotype data bulk annotation format (PHAF), detailed below.
-This format is similar to the one that can be used to submit phenotype annotations to ${database_name} in bulk, as described on the [Phenotype data bulk upload format](/documentation/phenotype-data-bulk-upload-format) page, with the addition of the Database column.
+This format is similar to the one that can be used to submit phenotype annotations to ${database_name} in bulk, as described on the [Phenotype data bulk upload format](/documentation/phenotype-data-bulk-upload-format) page, with the addition of the `Database` column.
 Note that, because Database is column 1 in the downloadable file, column numbers differ by 1 between the download and upload formats.